Museum gives its security chief a new job and his attempts at 'social media management' have people LOLing - KESQ

 A new internet icon has emerged and his name is Tim.

-As the head of security at the National Cowboy and Western Heritage Museum in Oklahoma City, Tim takes his responsibility of protecting the museum and its collection seriously.
+As the head of security at the National Cowboy & Western Heritage Museum in Oklahoma City, Tim takes his responsibility of protecting the museum and its collection seriously.

 But with the museum closed to the public and other employees working from home to prevent the spread of the coronavirus, Tim was given an additional duty of managing the museum’s social media accounts.